enmanuelmag/notify_function/README.md

 ## Requeriments

-All requeriments will be installed when install this module, but if something was wrong this is the list (all this isntall by pip):
+All requeriments will be installed when install this module, but if something was wrong this is the list (all this install by pip):

-- win10toast
+- win10toast (only if you are using windows)
 - pynotifier

 ## Usage

-All that you need is use a decorator and specific some params, next explain it:
+All that you need is use a decorator and specific some parameters, next explain it:

 Decorator to use: ```@notifer_decorator()```